Hygge-Escape to Pender Island, BC - Woods on Pender

 After checking in and having a great talk with chatty developer, owner, and head chef Curtis Redel about the origins of Woods on Pender and how he came up with the concept after completing a long career in the Vancouver restaurant industry, we set off up to our cabin.

 The cabin looked even better than the photos on the website, exerting a uniquely Canadian, Hudson's Bay Company feel.
 A little mini gas, mock fireplace sat in the corner with a queen size bed and kitchenette all in one shared space with no separate bedroom.
 There really only is enough space for two, but it's all you need.
 The private hot-tub right outside the window was a perfect way to compliment the resorts unique accommodations, and we quickly prepared ourselves for a dip.
 The cabins also come with a porch swing, a teeny tiny BBQ and lots of books and board games.
 The quote below kind of captured the feelings we had all weekend in our little cabin: “Hygge offers space for both reverie and relatedness.
 The heat of an open fire draws us close.
-Its shadow gives us a place to hide and softens our gaze.” ― Louisa Thomsen Brits,
+Its shadow gives us a place to hide and softens our gaze.” ― Louisa Thomsen Brits, The Book of Hygge: The Danish Art of Living Well

 THE CONCEPT GUY & CHEF - from WOODS on Pender